MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-colors-rich-text.md

 ms.reviewer: v-bholmes
 ---

-# Use rich text formatting for instruction card text in Dynamics 365 Guides
+# Use rich text formatting in instruction card text in Dynamics 365 Guides

 > [!NOTE]
 > This is an unsupported feature and is subject to change.